brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 regret it.
 Be sure to put reflective tape on your canister and place it on a flat surface (away from cliffs) at night.

+Keep in mind that you don't need to fit your first dinner in the canister, so be sure to carry out something bulky and caloric after any resupply.

-There are cons:
+There are cons to the canister:
 * The canister adds weight.
 * The canister packs awkwardly.
 * The canister limits your food carry somewhat.

 There are also pros:
 * Bear canisters are critter-proof (particularly important inside of shelters and bear lockers).
-Critters are a much larger risk than bears.
+In my experience on the LT, **critters are a much larger risk than bears.**
 * I never spent time in the evening throwing bear lines into trees.
 * I never worried about bears and/or other small critters on my trip.
+I slept soundly.
 * The canister limits your food carry somewhat, which prevents over-carrying.

 Conclusion